-- url (string) Absolute URL

-- user_agent (string) User agent
+- url (str) Absolute URL - user_agent (str) User agent

-- abstract classmethod from_crawler(crawler, robotstxt_body)
+abstract classmethod from_crawler(crawler, robotstxt_body)

 Parse the content of a robots.txt file as bytes.
 This must be a class method.
 It must return a new instance of the parser backend.

 - crawler (Crawler instance) crawler which made the request - robotstxt_body (bytes) content of a robots.txt file.